headspace

 About

 Where: Located near Rosny Park, our centre is accessible for individuals with disabilities and has free parking available (entrance at 5 Winkleigh Place).
-The nearest bus stop, Rosny Park Interchange (Bligh Street), is only a 5-minute from our centre
+The nearest bus stop, Rosny Park Interchange (Bligh Street), is only a 5-minute from our centre.

 Why: Young people come to headspace for various reasons, including conflicts with family or friends, concerns about bullying, relationship issues, mental health challenges such as depression or anxiety, problems at school or work, and worries about physical and sexual health, as well as issues related to alcohol and drugs.

-How: We welcome young people and their families to contact us on 03 6219 9870 or walk in directly to make a referral to our service.
-For service providers wishing to refer a young person to our service, please return this form via email to us at hello@headspaceEasternShore.com.au
+For service providers wishing to refer a young person to our service, please complete and return this referral form via email at hello@headspaceEasternShore.com.au

 We’d like to extend a warm welcome to you: